alanarvelo/DHackathon/README.md

   - Youtube video usage
   - Post on reddit, product hunt, etc
   - email companies about engagement / job opps

+To Share with Amal:
+  - proper config of web3 when adding new contract
+  - ability to get returned values both via events in middleware or via transaction receipt in State
+  - instant handling of metamask EOA update
+  - Pop-up components for gathering user input

 Hours: